-As a freelance I often face the request to report about my delivery, to assess the effect of my actions and suggestions.
-During my years spent as an employee though, I learned to ask my colleagues for an assesment with the aim to become more valuable to them.
-If we all agree business must be user-centred, then why not being user-centred when working as an employee too?
+As a freelance, I often face the request to report on my delivery, to assess the effect of my actions and suggestions.
+During my years spent as an employee, though, I learned to ask my colleagues for an assessment with the aim of becoming more valuable to them.
+If we all agree business must be user-centered, then why not be user-centered when working as an employee too?

 Feedback is paramount